Mishalzeera/goat-and-daisy-antiques/README.md

 An online antique store that provides restoral and repair services, built using Django.
 The store uses custom CMS for seperate sales and repair departments.
-A user who wishes to buy does not need to create an account, but can if she so wishes.
+A visitor who wishes to buy does not need to create an account, but can if she so wishes.
 A user who wishes to have repairs or restorals done, on the other hand, must create an account in order to keep track of their specific requests, materials etc.